-Why not get your year off to a good start in with an evening course?
-Evening classes can improve your lifestyle, boost your career, or help in discovering a new hobby.
-Part time courses can brighten up the winter months and get the new year off to a positive start.
+Evening classes can improve your lifestyle, boost your career, help meet new friends or lead to a new hobby.
+Part time courses can brighten up the dark evenings and get the year off to a positive start.

 The main motivation for engaging in evening courses are personal interest, enhancement of job prospects and gaining qualifications.
-Trying something new is not only affordable but is easily accessible through a broad spectrum of educational establishments who all offer evening course programmes beginning in January and February.
+Learning new skills and knowledge is not only affordable but is easily accessible through a broad spectrum of educational providers who all offer evening course programmes beginning in January and coming months.